bigjosh/Airboat-PCB/Calibration Controller/README.md

 A speed update consists of 5 bytes of 8 bits each.

-The first byte is always 0x55.
+The first byte is always 0x55 to indicate a speed set command.

-The second byte is the duty cycle, which can be 0-TOP.
+The second byte is the duty cycle, which can be 0-255.

-The third byte is the clock prescaller given as a power of 2.
-Valid values are 1 to 6, where 1 is no prescaler (direct clock of 128KHz) and 6 is clock/32 (128Khz/2^6 = 4Khz).
+The third byte is TOP value, which can be 1-255.
+This defines the frequency of the cycle in steps.

-The 4th byte is the TOP which can be 1-255.
+The fourth byte is the prescaler and can be 1-6.
+The clock is divided by the prescaler to generate the steps.
+A prescaler of "1" corresponds to 128K steps per seconds, "2" is 64K steps per second, etc.

 The 5th byte is an XOR of all the previous bytes.

 #Construction